-I’ve made logs of the dough and then cut into thin rounds.
+I’ve made logs of the cranberry almond shortbread cookies dough and then cut into thin rounds.
 You can also use cookie cutters for fancy shapes, or even just make small balls from the dough and flatten them in your palms and bake.
-I just can’t stop gushing about how versatile this recipe is!!
+I just can’t stop talking about how versatile this recipe is!!

 ** Baking Hack for Chilled Cookies